mbtaco/r6ops/README.md

-# Rainbow Six Siege Operator Grid
+# Rainbow Six Siege Tool

 A web application for Rainbow Six Siege players to browse operators and generate random operator lineups for matches.